 SCALA has exhibited a tremendous demand since its inception.
 This growth is forecasted to increase in the near future, speaks statistics.
 Some of the statistics are mentioned below:

 - 88% of developers use SCALA, 22% use python, and 44% use Java for Spark programming. –Lightbend

 - Scala has surprisingly shown 77% growth in the year 2014 from the previous year. -KDnuggets

-With these growing numbers, it can be claimed that SCALA is one of the booming technologies in present scenario.
+With these growing numbers, it can be claimed that SCALA is one of the booming technologies in the present scenario.
 Despite struggling among the established languages like Java and Python, SCALA has managed in delivering high-end productivity and performance over the years.

 Highly Scalable solutions like Klout, LinkedIn, Amazon, Blizzard, Coursera, Twitter, FourSquare are using SCALA for implementing their platforms